 Unpacking and package contents

-The charging station comes in double packaging.
+The power station comes in double packaging.
 On top, there is a transport box made of very thick cardboard, reinforced with hard fiberboard at the edges and equipped with cut-out handles with plastic overlays for easy carrying.
 It’s a great touch!
 However, there is a slight issue: getting the station out of the first box is nearly impossible, so I had to cut it open.

-Next, there is the main box with labeling, where the charging station inside is protected by specially molded foam polymer holders.
+Next, there is the main box with labeling, where the power station inside is protected by specially molded foam polymer holders.
 In general, there are no complaints regarding the packaging; it’s been done to the highest standard to ensure that the product remains undamaged during transport and delivery to the customer.

-In addition to the charging station, the box contains the following items: paper documentation, including the user manual and warranty certificate, as well as a set of cables: the main power cable for connecting to the AC mains (with a proprietary connector), a cable for charging from a car’s cigarette lighter, a cable for solar panels, and a universal DC cable.
+In addition to the power station, the box contains the following items: paper documentation, including the user manual and warranty certificate, as well as a set of cables: the main power cable for connecting to the AC mains (with a proprietary connector), a cable for charging from a car’s cigarette lighter, a cable for solar panels, and a universal DC cable.
 The cables are neatly bundled with a branded strap with Velcro.
 Additionally, there is a screw for connecting the grounding wire and a water-resistant fabric pouch for storing all the accessories.

 Design, materials, build, placement of elements

-The BLUETTI AC200L charging station features a typical design for such devices, with a rectangular parallelepiped shape and rounded corners and edges.
+The BLUETTI AC200L power station features a typical design for such devices, with a rectangular parallelepiped shape and rounded corners and edges.
 The body is made of high-quality, durable matte plastic in a dark gray color.
 The build quality is excellent, and the device feels sturdy and resistant to external wear.

 As for the placement of components, the top features two handles for easy carrying.
 On the back, there is a large sticker with all the relevant information.
 On the front, you’ll find the power button, two DC outputs (48V and 12V), a fairly large LCD screen, and three control buttons below it.
 Additionally, there are USB-A and USB-C ports, along with four AC outlets.
 All the ports are protected by rubber caps.